Abdulgafaar/feature_plus/README.md

 * Installing requirements
   * ```$ cd feature_plus```
   * ```$ [sudo] pip install -r requirements/local.txt```
-* Exporting environment variables (the environment variables file will be emailed to you)
+* Exporting environment variables (the environment variables file will be E-mailed to you)
   * ```$ source .env```
 * Setting up the Database via the postgres user (from the terminal, type)
   * ```$ psql -d postgres < db_init.sql```